christophermayfield/100-days-of-code/r1-log.md

 ### R1D4 Monday January 8th 2018

 I was able to get some coding in today.
 It was a long drive back from work in the rain, but I pushed through it and pushed a few commits to github.
 I updated my computer as well.
 I was thinking about doing this 6 week math class, but I realized that it probably wouldn't be the smartest thing to do since classes that are condensed like that aren't the most knowledge efficient.

+## R1D5 Tuesday January 9th 2018

+I pushed a few lines of code to github today.
+There was alot of rain today, so it took me a while to get home.